-Avoiding Automatic Density Bonuses.
 The City's current 15% inclusionary requirement is comprised of requirements for 4% very low-, 4% low- and 7% moderate-income units, which ensures that each project does not automatically qualify for an affordable housing density bonus.
 When a project triggers a density bonus, the result is that the number of units in the project increases and the actual percentage of affordable units in the project goes down, not up.
+However, the City could consider changing the distribution of units within the 15% requirement such that applicants would be required to increase the percentages more significantly to justify a density bonus.

 Deed-Restricted Unit impacts on the financial feasibility of housing projects.
 In 2018, housing construction costs continued be a major financial burden for housing production in Alameda and the Bay Area.
 In Alameda, recently approved residential projects, including major planned residential projects such as the Site A and Del Monte projects, are struggling to absorb rapidly increasing construction costs.
 Given California's land and construction costs, the 15% deedrestricted units in each residential project must be financially subsidized by the 85% of the units that are not deed-restricted.
-(This financial relationship between market-rate housing and deedrestricted affordable housing is the foundation of the State Density Bonus legislation, which grants market-rate bonus units in return for deed-restricted affordable units.)
+(This financial relationship between market-rate housing and deedrestricted affordable housing is the foundation of the State Density Bonus law, which grants market-rate bonus units in return for deed-restricted affordable units.)
 The deed-restricted unit subsidies must be covered by either the cost to the buyer or renter of the 85% market-rate units, the developer's return on investment, or the price received by the seller of the land.
-If the subsidies grow to the point where the costs cannot be passed onto to buyer or renter, cannot be absorbed by the developer, or cannot be taken out of the land price, the housing project will become financially infeasible.
-If the projects become infeasible, then the inclusionary requirement becomes a constraint on housing construction.
+If the subsidies grow to the point where the costs cannot be passed onto the buyer or renter, cannot be absorbed by the developer, or cannot be taken out of the land price, the housing project will become financially infeasible.
+If the projects become infeasible, then the inclusionary requirement becomes a constraint on housing production.